 There are 6 popular cord blood banks in the USA.
 Among them, Vlacord, Cord Blood Registry, and Cryo-cell are the oldest and largest.
 Since early 90’s they have been storing cord blood.
 They are accredited by AABB.
 They all have their own private labs where tests are conducted for hepatitis, HIV, human T-cell lymphotropic virus and cytomegalovirus.
 The charges for all these tests are included in the registration fees.
 The location of these banks is as follows:

 Cord Blood Registry in San Bruno, California

 Viacord in Cambridge, Massachusetts

 Apart from the above 3 popular cord blood banks in the USA, you can also go with Life bank USA.
-It is a private bank in Cedar Knolls, New jersey.
+It is a private bank in Cedar Knolls, New Jersey.
 It is also accredited by AABB.
 It stores placenta blood for free along with storing umbilical cord blood.

 Another cord bank, The family cord is AABB accredited bank located in Los Angeles.
 The labs here are of high quality.
 For the 1st year, it covers the cost of blood banking if there is a sick family member.
 After a year there is an annual fee.

 Carolina’s cord blood bank- It is a public cord blood bank affiliated to the Duke University.
-Here parents can mail their baby’s cord blood.
+Here parents can email their baby’s cord blood.
 If they have a family member to be treated with cord blood they receive financial aid.